nathaniel-heatwole/Freedom_of_Information_Act/README.md

-- Event: Station Nightclub fire disaster (2003), when illegal pyrotechnics ignited flammable acoustic form (100 deaths)
+- Station Nightclub fire disaster (2003): illegal pyrotechnics ignited flammable acoustic form (100 deaths)

 - Goal: obtain from the ATF an audio recording from the fire (forensically recovered by ATF), and the video of the fire